-Lexington is a decidedly white-collar city, with fully 93.84% of the workforce employed in white-collar jobs, well above the national average.
+Lexington is a decidedly white-collar city, with fully 95.49% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Lexington is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Lexington who work in food service (16.11%), office and administrative support (14.14%), and teaching (13.61%).
+There are especially a lot of people living in Lexington who work in food service (17.68%), teaching (15.03%), and office and administrative support (14.60%).

 Of important note, Lexington is also a city of artists.
 Lexington has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Lexington’s character.

-Telecommuters are a relatively large percentage of the workforce: 9.24% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.53% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Lexington is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Lexington does not have a public transit system used by locals to get to and from work.

 The most common language spoken in Lexington is English.
-Other important languages spoken here include Korean and Spanish.
+Other important languages spoken here include Korean and Chinese.